Culinary Arts and Food Service Management - B.S.

 - Communicate effectively to diverse audiences, purposes and situations in food service operations.

-- Use decision-support tools and technology to solve problems and facilitate organizational processes within the food service operation.
+- Analyze and interpret insights gained from decision-support tools and relevant sources to solve problems and improve organizational performance within the food service operations.

 - Comprehend and apply industry specific operational standards.

 The curriculum provides opportunities for students to build upon their leadership and management abilities, cooking techniques, critical thinking, personal accountability and ethical behavior, problem-solving techniques, strong financial analysis skills and customer awareness.
 The Culinary Arts and Food Service Management degree develops a culinary foundation and management philosophy in its graduates.